fortrabbit/legal/sub-processors.md

 Our own original code base is hosted on **GitHub** for most parts.
 This does not concern any client data.

+## FOSS

+In addition to all the useful commercial services listed above, fortrabbit would not be possible without free and open-source software.
+We make use of thousands of different open-source software packages.

 ## Disclaimer

 To err is human.
 We do our best to keep this page up-to-date, complete and correct.
 We reserve the right to add, change or remove certain services and practices without further announcement.